Electronic Speed Controller (ESC) for e-Skateboards 2023

-On the other hand, you also risk damaging other components of your eSkate when your ESC gets done.
+On the other hand, you also risk damaging other components when your ESC gets done.

 The e-Board battery

-You could save yourself all that trouble when you choose a good ESC with the best rating.
+You could save yourself all that trouble when you choose a suitable ESC with the best rating.

 That said, the battery rating to look out for here is the series arrangement of cells.

-We discussed electric skateboard batteries extensively in one of our guides, which is a resource you’ll find useful.
+We discussed electric skateboard batteries extensively in one of our guides, which is a resource you’ll find helpful.

 The battery rating on the ESC (can be anywhere from 3s to 10s) informs how many of them you can pair to the controller.

-Furthermore, the number of batteries informs how much power you can get – which also translates your maximum speed, mileage, performance, and longevity of the unit.
+Furthermore, the number of batteries informs how much power you can get – which also translates into your maximum speed, mileage, performance, and unit longevity.